MicrosoftDocs/sdk-api/sdk-api-src/content/tapi/nf-tapi-tapirequestmakecall.md

 ---
 UID: NF:tapi.tapiRequestMakeCall
 title: tapiRequestMakeCall function (tapi.h)
 description: The tapiRequestMakeCall function requests the establishment of a voice call.
-A call-manager application is responsible for establishing the call on behalf of the requesting application, which is then controlled by the user's call-manager application.
+A call-manager application is responsible for establishing the call on behalf of the requesting application, which is then controlled by the user's call-manager application. (tapiRequestMakeCallW)
 helpviewer_keywords: ["_tapi2_tapirequestmakecall","tapi/tapiRequestMakeCall","tapi/tapiRequestMakeCallA","tapi/tapiRequestMakeCallW","tapi2.tapirequestmakecall","tapiRequestMakeCall","tapiRequestMakeCall function [TAPI 2.2]","tapiRequestMakeCallA","tapiRequestMakeCallW"]
 old-location: tapi2\tapirequestmakecall.htm
 tech.root: tapi3